Savannah State University: Funding

 Savannah State is a public institution, receiving funds from the State of Georgia, tuition, fees, research grants, private scholarship funds (including the Thurgood Marshall Scholarship Fund and the Tom Joyner Foundation), and alumni contributions.
 The University System of Georgia is governed by the Georgia Board of Regents and dispenses public funds (allocated by the state's legislature) to Savannah State, excluding lottery-funded HOPE Scholarships.
 The university's endowment was $2,433,508.
 As of FY05, the university's budget was $42,155,964.
 In FY06, the university received $7,725,311 in research, instruction, and public service contracts and grants.

 Campus

 Savannah State University is located approximately 5 mi east southeast from the center of Savannah, 250 mi from Atlanta, and 120 mi from Jacksonville, Florida.
 The campus is accessible from Interstate 95 and Interstate 16.
 Spanish moss drapes the dense live oak trees, while palm trees, magnolias, and a wide variety of azaleas, camellias, and other native plants are scattered throughout the 201 acre marsh-side campus.

+Much of the campus is in the Savannah city limits, though portions are in unincorporated areas of Chatham County.